Bottle-Coders/EtherEvent/docs/docs/introduction.md

 -   **Real-Time Location Validation** 🌍: Incorporates GPS and geofencing technologies to validate the exact location of check-in, ensuring presence at the designated site, whether it's a workplace, classroom, or remote location.

--   **Blockchain-Backed Record Keeping** 📖: Utilizes the Optimism blockchain network for storing check-in data, providing an immutable, transparent, and secure ledger that prevents tampering and ensures data integrity.
+-   **Blockchain-Backed Record Keeping** 📖: Utilizes the iExec blockchain network for storing check-in data, providing an immutable, transparent, and secure ledger that prevents tampering and ensures data integrity.

 -   **Integration-Friendly** 🔗: Designed to seamlessly integrate with existing systems such as HR(payroll), student information systems, and more, facilitating real-time updates and reducing administrative overhead.